5. apply systematic listing strategies including use of the product rule for counting

 Transum Mathematics has many excellent resources including a section on Combinations, where you will find Combinations starters, activities and investigations.
 The Transum site includes links to some videos includes The Counting Principle which provides a clear introduction.
+There is alao a whole section on Systematic Listing Strategies with activities from level 1 to level 7.
 Note Transum’s clear index for teachers and for students, Maths Map with numerous activities to support their learning.

 Nrich has a sophisticated problem, Fraction Combinations which not only asks students to systematically list possibilities but work with fractions too.